Boathouse District: Devon Boathouse

 The Devon Boathouse is the home of Oklahoma City University Rowing and Canoe/Kayak and headquarters for the OKC National High Performance Center.
 The OKC National High Performance Center provides training opportunities for Olympic hopefuls in both rowing and canoe/kayak.

-Designed for OCU by Rand Elliott, Elliott & Associates Architects, the Devon Boathouse is one in a series of iconic boathouses in the Boathouse District at the Oklahoma River in Oklahoma City.
-Its dramatic architecture creates a striking image against the backdrop of Oklahoma City’s downtown skyline and creates the impression of the boathouse’s “prow” breaking the river’s edge.
+Rand Elliott, of Elliott & Associates Architects, designed the Devon Boathouse for OCU.
+The structure is one in a series of iconic boathouses in the Boathouse District in Oklahoma City The architecture presents a striking image against the backdrop of Oklahoma City's downtown skyline, creating the impression of the boathouse's "prow" breaking the river's edge.

 Soaring spaces created by glass and polycarbonate walls are flooded with natural light and include a two-story boat bay and the Ann Lacy Event Center.
 Expansive windows offer unobstructed views of the Oklahoma River and a second story balcony overlooks the boat bay ramps and docks.
 Blue LED lights accent the exterior of the boathouse at night, adding to the dramatic images of the Chesapeake Boathouse and OGE Together Lightscape on the river.